 Annual Tax on Enveloped Dwellings: returns

-When and how to submit or amend your Annual Tax on Enveloped Dwellings (ATED) return.
+When and how to submit or change your Annual Tax on Enveloped Dwellings (ATED) return.

 If ATED applies to your property, you’ll need to submit a return each year.

-If you don’t complete and send your return and payment on time, you might have to pay a penalty and interest.
+If you don’t complete and send your return and payment on time, you’ll have to pay a penalty and interest.

 When to submit your return